ThreeMammals/Ocelot/docs/features/configuration.rst

                 .AddEnvironmentVariables();
         })

-Ocelot needs the HostingEnvironment so it know's to exclude anything environment specific from the algorithm.
+Ocelot needs the HostingEnvironment so it knows to exclude anything environment specific from the algorithm.

 Store configuration in consul
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^